OscarZs/Oscarzs/README.md

 ### Hi ，Oscar here 👋
-+ 😘 My initials are zs so you can call me Oscar or zs
++ 😘 My initials are ZS so you can call me Oscar or ZS
 + 👨 Pronouns: he/him
 + 🌱 I’m currently learning C, Python, HTML, ...
 + 😆 I’m interested in many things，but not good at them